mlward639/Get_Money_Smart/README.md

 ## Installation

-- Use package.json to download dependencies.
-In terminal, type:

-        npm install

-- To begin application, type the following in the terminal:

-  npm start
+- Navigate to the heroku link of deployed application

 ## Usage